typohnebild/numpy-vs-mir/README.md

 This might be an effect of the relative small array size.
 The steps downwards that are especially visible in the time plots are caused by the number of iterations that are needed to reach the stop criteria.
-For example, to solve the 60 &times; 60 problem needed 5000 Gauss-Seidel iterations, while 65 &times; 65 problem only needs 4000 iterations.
+For example, solving the 60 &times; 60 problem performs 5000 Gauss-Seidel iterations, while 65 &times; 65 problem only needs 4000 iterations.
 This effect occurs in all the recorded samples, so it is plausible that it is caused by numerical peculiarities of the problem.